 Bone broth is filled with good-for-you, gut healing nutrients!
 It is anti-inflammatory, high in antioxidants, loaded with rich vitamins and minerals; in fact, I’m sipping a nice warm mug of it right now, by a nice cozy fire while writing this post.

 Besides tasting absolutely amazing, there are so very many benefits from bone broth, I probably began to realize how many benefits when a group of friends in my neighborhood banded together to help a mutual friend battle Multiple Sclerosis by using food to heal; traditional medicine had only temporarily helped and foods were and still are helping.

 Part of her regimen was drinking bone broth in large quantities daily.
 I did a little poking around for recommended consumption amounts and it kind of all depends on what your body is doing, but a good general guideline is a cup (8 oz) a day, or at least 4 times a week for regular immune support and balance.

 My favorite Czech and dear, sweet friend, Linda is the originator of this fantastic recipe!
-She’s an AMAZING cook, baker, bar tender and cookie decorator!
-In fact not long ago, we were at her house for a luncheon and as an appetizer, she served us beef bone broth, who’d have thunk it would taste so amazing, filling and flavorful!
+She’s an AMAZING cook, baker, bartender and cookie decorator!
+She served us beef bone broth, who’d have thunk it would taste so amazing, filling and flavorful!

 - High in antioxidants